 Allen: Absolutely.
 My favorite SAT calculator is the Ti-89, and I check the entry line all the time.
 If you're a high scorer, it is crucial for preventing careless mistakes.
 If you're not a high scorer, it lets you double check the order of operations, and lets you match the equation on the paper.

 Fred: Oh, and implicit in all of this is that you should stay away from calculators that don't have an entry line.
 That 4-function (only does add, subtract, multiply, divide) calculator in the closet?
 No way.
-Some scientific calculators don't have an entry line — using one would be a large disadvantage.
+Some scientific calculators don't have an entry line — using one would put you at a big disadvantage.

 Allen: What would you say your worst calculator experiences were?

 Fred: Oh, by far, in school when I had to use one I wasn't used to.
 I'd be hunting around for the "sine" symbol.
 I'd find it, but then realize I have to hit another button at the same time to activate it.
 And to add to that, halfway through the quiz, I realized the calculator angle unit was set in radians instead of degrees, so my answers would be all wrong.

 As an aside, do you know how to swim or ride a bike?
 If so, then you know how important being familiar with an activity is.
 Calculator familiarity is no different.

 If you’re hoping to get the most out of your calculator, you must, must, must use one that you are used to.
 One that you've used for 20 hours or more, ideally.
 You have a vague muscle memory of where the keys are, what settings there are, and so forth.
 Remember this: the worst calculator is an unfamiliar calculator.
 A familiar scientific calculator is far better than an unfamiliar Ti-89.